 a private key and its public certificate are stored in a keystore.
 In the past, APKs uploaded to the store were required to be signed with

-the app signing certificate (certificate that will be attached to the app in store), and if the keystore was lost there was no way to
+the app signing certificate (certificate that will be attached to the app in the Play Store), and if the keystore was lost there was no way to

 See here to find more information about this process.

-expo fetch:android:upload-cert extracts public certificate from the keystore into .pem file
+Run expo fetch:android:upload-cert which extracts the public certificate from the keystore into a .pem file